 If you request blood management, our program staff will offer you personalized attention, providing you with information on blood products and transfusion alternatives, as well as methods of identification (including an arm band) to alert all clinicians to your preferences.

 Even if you do not request blood management, efforts are made hospital-wide to avoid unnecessary transfusions.
-For instance, Mount Sinai Beth Israel offers low-volume blood draws, transfusion alternatives for anemia, and minimally invasive procedures, which involve minimal blood loss.
+For instance, the Mount Sinai Health System offers low-volume blood draws, transfusion alternatives for anemia, and minimally invasive procedures, which involve minimal blood loss.